What is Rheumatoid Arthritis (RA)?

 How is RA diagnosed?

-In making a clinical diagnosis of RA, medical professionals review medical history, conduct physical examinations, and often order laboratory and imaging tests.
-Physicians may order a variety of blood tests to support diagnosis, including tests for rheumatoid factor (RF), anti-CCP antibodies, white blood cell count, anemia, erythrocyte sedimentation rate, and c-reactive protein.
+In making a clinical diagnosis of RA, medical professionals review medical history, conduct physical examinations, and often order imaging and laboratory tests to support diagnosis, including tests for rheumatoid factor (RF), anti-CCP antibodies, white blood cell count, anemia, erythrocyte sedimentation rate, and c-reactive protein.

 Imaging tests, such as x-rays, MRIs, and ultrasounds may also aid in providing a diagnosis for more developed cases, as they can reveal the degree to which the joints have been damaged, and can help to monitor the progression of the disease.